citp/privacy-policy-historical/v/va/val/valpak.com.md

   * Visit the "Your Profile" section of Valpak.com and change your current status.
   * Send an email to [digitalsupport@valpak.com](mailto:digitalsupport@valpak.com) and request to unsubscribe.
-  * Write to Valpak.com, 8605 Largo Lakes Drive, Largo, Florida 33773 attn: Customer Service.
+  * Write to Valpak.com, 805 Executive Center Drive West, St. Petersburg, FL 33702 attn: Customer Service.
   * Call 1-800-237-6266 and ask for Digital Support with any other questions you may have.